 for a female, includes thyroid, breast, heart, abdominal, speculum, pelvic, and rectal examinations, and measurements of height, weight and blood pressure;

-for a male, includes thyroid, heart, genital, abdominal, and rectal examinations, and measurements of height, weight and blood pressure.
-See, 106 CMR 421.412(2).
+for a male, includes thyroid, heart, genital, abdominal, and rectal examinations, and measurements of height, weight and blood pressure. .

-(d) A pap smear for females.
-See, 106 CMR 421.412(3).
+(d) A pap smear for females. .

-(e) Any laboratory test indicated by the child's history or examination.
-See, 106 CMR 421.412(4).
+(e) Any laboratory test indicated by the child's history or examination. .

-(f) A medically approved method of contraception.
-See, 106 CMR 421.427(5).
+(f) A medically approved method of contraception. .

 (g) Medical examinations, consultations, laboratory tests and contraceptive services rendered by a licensed physician